At a glance: Medicare in Oklahoma

-- Only 18 percent of Oklahoma Medicare beneficiaries are enrolled in Medicare Advantage plans.
+- About a quarter of Oklahoma Medicare beneficiaries are enrolled in Medicare Advantage plans.

-- Medicare Advantage availability in Oklahoma ranges from two plans to 27 plans, depending on the county.
+- The availability of Medicare Advantage plans in Oklahoma ranges from two plans to 30 plans, depending on the county.

-- 48 insurers offer Medigap plans in Oklahoma, and about 188,000 people are enrolled.
+- 47 insurers offer Medigap plans in Oklahoma, and about 204,000 people are enrolled in Medigap plans in the state.
 Insurers are required to offer at least one Medigap plan to people under age 65, and cannot charge them higher premiums.

-- There are 28 stand-alone Part D prescription plans available in Oklahoma in 2019, with premiums that range from about $16 to $144 per month.
-Half of the state’s Medicare beneficiaries have stand-alone Part D coverage.
+- There are 29 stand-alone Medicare Part D prescription drug plans available in Oklahoma in 2019, with premiums that range from about $13 to $138 per month.
+Nearly half of Oklahoma’s Medicare beneficiaries have stand-alone Part D coverage.

-- Per-enrollee Original Medicare spending in Oklahoma is the fifth-highest in the nation.
+- Per-enrollee spending for Medicare in Oklahoma is the fifth-highest in the nation.

 Medicare enrollment in Oklahoma